-Born in Blyth, Northumberland, in 1843 William Gray (1823 – 1898) established himself as a draper in the growing port town of Hartlepool.
-The business proved a success, and Gray reinvested his profits in sailing ships.
-By 1863 William Gray & Co had become the largest owner of wooden ship tonnage in Hartlepool.
+The drapery business was to prove a success, and Gray reinvested his profits in sailing ships.
+Gray had become the largest owner of wooden ship tonnage in Hartlepool by 1863.

-In 1862 Gray entered into partnership with John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder.
+Gray entered into partnership with John Punshon Denton (1800 -1871), a well-established Hartlepool shipbuilder, from 1862.
 Denton & Gray launched their first ship the following year.
-The firm concentrated on constructing the new iron ships which were increasingly replacing wooden vessels.
+The firm concentrated on the construction of iron ships, which were increasingly replacing wooden vessels.

-In 1869 Denton & Gray took over three shipyards from Pile Spence & Co, who had pioneered iron steamship construction in Hartlepool in 1855.
-Pile Spence had entered liquidation due to the failure of the Overend Gurney bank.
+In 1869 Denton & Gray acquired three shipyards from Pile Spence & Co, who had pioneered iron steamship construction in Hartlepool in 1855.
+Pile Spence had entered into liquidation due to the failure of the Overend Gurney bank.

 Denton died in 1871 and the business became known as William Gray & Co.
 By this time the firm was established as the largest shipbuilder in West Hartlepool, with annual production of 16,490 tons.

-In 1879 William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time.
+William Gray & Co became the largest shipbuilder in the world, as measured by tonnage, for the first time in 1879.
 The ships were largely mid-sized cargo steamers.

-By 1880 the yard had produced 157 iron vessels to the aggregate value of £3.1 million.
+The yard had produced 157 iron vessels to the aggregate value of £3.1 million by 1880.
 The firm employed 1,400 workmen, and was indisputably the largest industrial firm in Hartlepool.

-Gray established the Central Marine Engineering Works in 1884 to manufacture steam engines.
+Gray established the Central Marine Engineering Works to manufacture steam engines from 1884.
 The chairman was G H Baines and the managing director was Thomas Mudd (1852 – 1898), one of the most talented engineers in the country.

-A large factor in Gray’s success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.
-He was a man known for his energy, perseverance and integrity.
+Gray was a man known for his energy, perseverance and integrity.
+A large factor in his success was his willingness to extend credit to ship owners, or to take stakes in the ships themselves.

 A warm and amiable man, Gray was a staunch Presbyterian.
-In 1881 he donated thousands of pounds to the non-conformist chapels of Hartlepool.
-In 1887 Gray was nominated the first Mayor of West Hartlepool.
+He donated thousands of pounds to the non-conformist chapels of Hartlepool in 1881.
+Gray was appointed the first Mayor of West Hartlepool in 1887.

-By 1890 Gray & Co had launched around 350 vessels, almost all steamships.
+William Gray & Co had launched around 350 vessels, almost all steamships, by 1890.
 William Gray was also one of the largest shipowners in the United Kingdom.
-Gray & Co employed 4000 to 4,500 men and boys; a third of the population of Hartlepool.
-An American newspaper reported that he “almost owned the town”.
+William Gray & Co employed 4,000 to 4,500 men and boys; a third of the population of Hartlepool.
+An American newspaper reported that William Gray “almost owned the town”.

-Gray was knighted by Queen Victoria in 1890.
-In 1891 he became president of the Chamber of Shipping for the United Kingdom.
-In 1892 he became High Sheriff of Durham.
+William Gray was knighted by Queen Victoria in 1890.
+He was appointed president of the Chamber of Shipping for the United Kingdom in 1891.
+Gray became High Sheriff of Durham in 1892.

-For most of his life a Liberal, in 1891 Gray stood as the Unionist parliamentary candidate for Hartlepool.
+For most of his life a Liberal, Gray stood as the Unionist parliamentary candidate for Hartlepool in 1891.
 He lost to fellow Hartlepool industrialist Christopher Furness, and was said to have been “beside himself with rage and disappointment” that his own employees helped to elect a rival.
 Gray was a good employer, but the electorate preferred the rival Liberal policies.
 It was alleged that Furness had promised his employees to only hire union labour if he was elected.

-In 1898 a statue of Gray was erected in Hartlepool, paid for by public subscription.
+A statue of Gray was erected in Hartlepool, paid for by public subscription, in 1898.
 Gray died later that year worth over £1.5 million.

-Gray was succeeded in business by his only surviving son, William Cresswell Gray (1867 – 1924).
-In 1899 he cleared the debts of all the churches and chapels of Hartlepool, amounting to £9,000.
+William Gray was succeeded in business by his only surviving son, William Cresswell Gray (1867 – 1924).
+He cleared the debts of all the churches and chapels of Hartlepool, amounting to £9,000, in 1899.

 In 1897 the firm employed over 2,000 men.
 In 1898 Gray & Co was the largest shipbuilder in the world, as measured by tonnage, and the second largest the following year.
 In 1900 it again won the title of the largest shipbuilder in the world.
 By 1901 the company employed 2,000 to 3,000 workers.